TwoPizza9621536/twopizza9621536.github.io/collections/_posts/2021-10-02-comparing-languages.markdown

 integer and a character array, to store the inputs.
 Then ask the user with stdin and stdout using {% ihighlight c %}prinf(){% endihighlight %} and
 {% ihighlight c %}scanf(){% endihighlight %}.
-Next create a file pointer `*` to the filename provided to create, open and write to the file.
+Next create a file pointer `*` to the filename provided to create in memory, then open the file and write to it.
 Last close it and ask the user input to exit.

-{% highlight c linenos %}
+{% highlight c %}
 # include <stdio.h>
 # include <stdlib.h>